PCO (wrestler): Jean-Pierre LaFitte (1995)

 In March 1995, Ouellet was repackaged as "Jean-Pierre LaFitte", the supposed descendant of the pirate Jean LaFitte.
 As a pirate he wore an eyepatch over his blind right eye.
-He engaged in a three-month feud with Bret Hart and stole the mirrored sunglasses that Hart handed to fans at ringside.
-After LaFitte stole Hart's trademark leather jacket, the enemies faced one another at In Your House 3 on September 24, 1995, where Hart forced Ouellet to submit by using the Sharpshooter.
+He engaged in a three-month feud with Bret Hart and stole the mirrored sunglasses that Hart handed to fans at ringside and Hart's trademark leather jacket.
+At In Your House 2: The Lumberjacks in July 1995, Hart defeated LaFitte in a dark match.

+In September 1995, Ouellet's WWF career was allegedly derailed due to legitimate conflict with The Kliq, a backstage group including main-event wrestlers Shawn Michaels and Diesel.
+According to Shane Douglas, who was working with the company at that time, a match pitting LaFitte against Nash, then the WWF Champion, in a Montreal Forum house show in LaFitte's hometown of Montreal was booked to end without a clean finish, with Lafitte winning by either DQ or countout, enabling the WWF to return to Montreal for a rematch at a later time.
+However, due to backstage politicking by Shawn Michaels the booking was reversed into a clean pinfall for Diesel.
+In turn, LaFitte refused to be pinned by Diesel and the match ended in a double-countout.
+Due to his refusal to put Diesel over, LaFitte was buried due to the Kliq's influence.

+At In Your House 3 on September 24, 1995, Hart faced LaFitte in a rematch.
+This match ended when Hart forced Ouellet to submit by using the Sharpshooter.
 In his Wrestling Observer Newsletter, Dave Meltzer described this pay-per-view match as the "show saver" and an "excellent match."
 Hart later recalled, "In a lot of ways, I loved working with guys like him.
 He was a guy, that when he threw you in the ropes, he really threw you in the rope...everything he did was power, and at the same time he was a very safe guy....
 He took a lot of pride in his work, he really wanted to have a great match with me...And so we worked really hard, and it was a really good match."

-Ouellet's WWF career came to an end after an alleged legit conflict with The Kliq, a backstage group including main-event wrestlers Shawn Michaels and Diesel.
-According to Shane Douglas, who was working with the company at that time, a match pitting LaFitte against Nash, then the WWF Champion, in a house show in LaFitte's hometown Montreal was booked to end without a clean finish, with Lafitte winning by either DQ or countout, enabling the WWF to return to Montreal for a rematch at a later time.
-However, due to backstage politicking by Shawn Michaels the booking was reversed into a clean pinfall for Diesel.
-In turn, LaFitte refused to be pinned by Diesel and the match ended in a double-countout.
-Due to his refusal to put Diesel over, LaFitte was buried due to the Kliq's influence.
-Ouellet left the WWF in November 1995.
+Hart defeated LaFitte once again on the following episode of Monday Night Raw, ending their feud.